 - white or yellow pus

-Although eczema is chronic, there are many options for symptom management.
+Although eczema is chronic, there are many options available to successfully manage your symptoms.
 After your initial flare-up is under control, you may go weeks or months without experiencing any symptoms.
-Talk to your doctor about what treatment options are available for you.

-There are a number of things you can do to reduce your risk of flare-ups.
+There are a number of things you can do to reduce your risk for flare-ups.

 - Learn what factors may contribute to your scalp eczema and limit your contact or avoid them entirely.